cancerit/dockstore-cgp-chksum/README.md

 Inputs are:

 1. A file from which md5sum and sha512sum are generated
-2. A JSON file name where checksums are stored
-3. An optional POST address to send the JSON file to
+2. An optional POST address to send the JSON file to

 Outputs are:

-1. A JSON file
+1. "check_sums.json" - A JSON file where checksums are stored
-2. A text file contains POST server response
+2. "post_server_response.txt" - A text file contains POST server response

 LICENCE
 =======